obsrvbl-oss/kinesis-logs-reader/README.md

 12345678901	ACCEPT	2143	192.0.2.1	22	1463236421	eni-25bed87f	OK	16	6	198.51.100.2	9224	1463236375	2
 ```

 The name of your Kinesis stream is required.
-The `--start-time` is optional; if not supplied the [`LATEST`](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html) shard iterator will be used.
+* The `--start-time` argument is optional; if not supplied the [`LATEST`](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html) shard iterator will be used.
+* The `--count` argument is optional; if not supplied `0` will be used and all records from the starting point to the end of the stream will be returned.

 # Library usage